github/docs/content/actions/learn-github-actions/variables.md

 {% endraw %}

 In this modification of the earlier example, we've introduced an `if` conditional.
 The workflow step is now only run if `DAY_OF_WEEK` is set to "Monday".
 We access this value from the `if` conditional statement by using the [`env` context](/actions/learn-github-actions/contexts#env-context).
+The `env` context is not required for the environment variable references within the `run` command because they use the runner's syntax to interpolate the environment variable.

 {% note %}